Student Record Privacy Law

 A cumulative record of enrollment, scholarship, and educational progress shall be kept for each student.
 Student records shall be maintained in a manner to insure the privacy of all records and shall not, except as otherwise herein authorized, permit any access to nor release of information therein.
 Students have the right to examine their own records and provision is made for the student to have copies of those records by written request and by payment of appropriate fees.
 Provision is also made for the student to challenge the accuracy of these records.
 In conformance with federal and state laws, San José City College hereby provides notice that the SJECCD Governing Board has adopted a policy, Board Policy 5040 regarding access to student records maintained by the College.

-Release of Student Records.
-The Chancellor or Designee shall assure that student records are maintained in compliance with applicable federal and state laws relating to the privacy of student records.
+The District Chancellor shall assure that student records are maintained in compliance with applicable federal and state laws relating to the privacy of student records.

-Any currently enrolled or former student of the District has a right of access to any and all student records relating to him or her maintained by the district.
+Any currently enrolled or former student of the District has a right of access to any and all student records relating to him/her maintained by the District.

 No District representative shall release the contents of a student record to any member of the public without the prior written consent of the student, other than directory information as defined in this policy and information sought pursuant to a court order or lawfully issued subpoena, or as otherwise authorized by applicable federal and state laws.

 Students shall be notified of their rights with respect to student records, including the definition of directory information contained here, and that they may limit the information.

 Directory information shall include:

 - Student participation in officially recognized activities and sports including weight, height, and high school of graduation of athletic team members.

 - Degrees and awards received by students, including honors, scholarship awards, athletic awards, President's List, and Dean's List recognitions.